YNTP-100: A Benchmark for Your Next Token Prediction with 100 People: Related Work

 \subsection{Personalized Alignment Datasets}

-Datasets play a central role in benchmarking personalization.
-Several corpora have been introduced to capture user-level text and enable systematic evaluation.
-We organize them into two groups: (1) \textit{personalized benchmarks} that explicitly condition generation on user identity or style, and (2) \textit{preference-based datasets} that use human feedback for alignment at the population level.
-A summary is shown in Table~\ref{tab:personalization-datasets}.

-\textbf{Personalized Benchmarks.} The most established family of datasets is the \textbf{LaMP Benchmarks} \cite{salemi2023lamp}, which unify seven personalization tasks such as personalized title generation and email subject rewriting, all conditioned on user-specific histories. \textbf{LongLaMP} \cite{kumar2024longlamp} extends this benchmark to long-form generation tasks such as reviews and blog posts, evaluated by BLEU, ROUGE, and METEOR.
-These benchmarks standardized evaluation and highlighted the importance of retrieval and user history usage, though they primarily demonstrate how users interact with content rather than capturing deeper internal preferences.
-Beyond LaMP, \textbf{P-SOUPS} \cite{jang2023personalized} expands personalization across multiple domains, integrating user profiles and style history to evaluate multi-task alignment. \textbf{PRISM} \cite{kirk2024prism} focuses on next-turn personalized response generation, constructing large-scale dialogue data annotated with user-level stylistic metadata. \textbf{PersonalLLM} \cite{zollo2024personalllm} and \textbf{PERSONA} \cite{castricato2024persona} further explore user embeddings and persona-consistent generation, representing recent advances in explicit user modeling for generative LLMs.
-Together, these datasets form the core of personalized alignment research by modeling how LLMs adapt to user-specific writing styles and behavioral traits.
+The most widely used personalized benchmarks are the LaMP family~\cite{salemi2023lamp}, which unify multiple personalization tasks such as title generation and email rewriting conditioned on user histories.
+LongLaMP~\cite{kumar2024longlamp} extends this framework to long-form generation, including reviews and blog posts.
+These benchmarks standardize evaluation and emphasize the role of retrieval and user history, but primarily model how users adapt content rather than how they engage in interpersonal communication.
+Beyond LaMP, P-SOUPS~\cite{jang2023personalized} and PRISM~\cite{kirk2024prism} explore personalization across multiple domains and dialogue settings using user profiles or stylistic metadata.
+Recent datasets such as PersonalLLM~\cite{zollo2024personalllm} and PERSONA~\cite{castricato2024persona} further investigate explicit user representations for persona-consistent generation.
+Overall, these datasets focus on modeling user-specific writing styles and behavioral patterns in task-oriented settings.